adoyle-h/lobash/README.md

 |     🚫    | Bash     | v3               | Associative array not supported  until v4.0        |
 |     🚫    | POSIX sh |                  | `local` keyword not supported                      |

+There is [a list](http://mywiki.wooledge.org/BashFAQ/061) of which features were added to specific releases (versions) of Bash.

 Ash/Ksh/Fish/Xiki and other shells are not supported because there are so many [differences](http://hyperpolyglot.org/unix-shells).

 ### Dependencies